A Survey on Decentralized Federated Learning: Background and Preliminaries

-After the introduction of Bitcoin, the concept of Blockchain expanded to include programmable capabilities.
-In 2015, Ethereum~ \cite{Buterin2013} was introduced as a Blockchain platform with a built-in programming language, allowing the creation of smart contracts and decentralized applications (DApps).
+After the introduction of Bitcoin, the concept of blockchain expanded to include programmable capabilities.
+In 2015, Ethereum~\cite{Buterin2013} was introduced as a blockchain platform with a built-in programming language, allowing the creation of smart contracts and decentralized applications.
 Ethereum uses its cryptocurrency, called ``Ether'' as the internal fuel for executing transactions and running smart contracts.
 In Ethereum, there are two types of accounts: externally owned accounts controlled by private keys and contract accounts controlled by their contract code.
 Smart contracts enable users to define rules for ownership, transaction formats, and state transitions.
-The consensus protocol used in Ethereum is called \textit{proof-of-stake} (PoS), where validators stake their capital in Ethereum to propose and add new blocks to the Blockchain.
+The consensus protocol used in Ethereum is called \textit{proof-of-stake} (PoS), where validators stake their capital in Ethereum to propose and add new blocks to the blockchain.
 Validators are incentivized to follow the rules, as deviations can result in penalties or loss of stake.

-Blockchain technology has also found utility in various machine learning tasks~\cite{8622598}.
-Researchers have explored different consensus algorithms that are particularly relevant to federated learning.
+Blockchain technology has also found utility in various ML tasks~\cite{8622598}.
+Researchers have explored different consensus algorithms that are particularly relevant to FL.
 These include \textit{proof-of-federated-learning} (PoFL), which repurposes the energy consumed in traditional PoW algorithms for solving meaningful puzzles in the context of FL \cite{9347812}.
-Moreover, \textit{proof-of-quality} (PoQ) introduces a consensus protocol based on Quality-of-Service (QoS) to ensure high-quality contributions to the Blockchain~\cite{article4}.
+Moreover, \textit{proof-of-quality} (PoQ) introduces a consensus protocol based on Quality-of-Service (QoS) to ensure high-quality contributions to the blockchain~\cite{article4}.
 In addition, \textit{proof-of-authority} (PoA) relies on identity as a stake to achieve faster transaction processing~\cite{Liu2019MDPBasedQA}.
-Finally, committee-based consensus algorithms involve the validation of local gradients before appending them to the Blockchain, where a committee of honest nodes verifies and generates blocks~\cite{9293091}.
-All these advancements demonstrate the successful applicability of Blockchain technology to enhance the efficiency and security of FL systems.
+Finally, committee-based consensus algorithms involve the validation of local gradients before appending them to the blockchain, where a committee of honest nodes verifies and generates blocks~\cite{9293091}.